victoreeckh/Renewable_Energy_notes/pages/Exam.md

 			- Draw TS diagrams for both parts of the system
 	- ### 19 June 2019
 	  collapsed:: true
+		- Solar PV #PV_EX
+			- same as past exam question where he gives the equation for the efficiency of the solar cell and you have to explain what all the terms mean. background-color:: blue
+				- ((64341221-a033-4a55-b6e6-171f1a1c37a3))
+			- Explain why there is a theoretical maximum efficiency for a given bandgap. background-color:: blue
+				- *Shockley-Queisser limit*
+				- *Considers only radiative recombination mechanism (+ see other assumptions)*
+				- *It provides an upper bound on the amount of solar energy that can be converted into electrical energy by a solar cell under ideal conditions.*
+				- *In single cells there exists a trade-off between bandgap and extraction voltage.
+A higher bandgap allows higher absorbance (more photons with lower energy absorbed), but extraction*
+				    ($V_{OC}$) *happens at lower voltages, and vice versa*
+				- *Limit is mainly formed by*
+					- *Absorption limit -> incomplete absorption*
+					- *thermalization limit -> excess-energy losses*
+					- *Other inevitable loss factors*
+						- *Long-wavelength losses*
+						- *Voltage factor*
+						- *FF*
+				- *Shockley queissler limit* $\approx 30\%$
+			- Why can multijunctions increase efficiency? background-color:: blue
+				- *Multijunction cells try to increase the limited efficiency of single cells (Shockley-Queisser) by increasing absorption.
+Absorption in a single cell is limited by long-wavelength (absorption limit, only photons with sufficient energy to let electron bridge bandgap are absorbed) and excess energy (thermalization limit, absorbed photons with energy higher than bandgap -> excess energy will be lost through heat dissipation).
+See figure.*
+				- *Multijunction cells try to reduce those limits and increase absorption by stacking multiple cells with different (increasing) bandgaps upon each other.
+The higher range of bandgaps allows to absorb photons with lower energy (higher wave length) ->decreases long-wavelength losses.
+Additionally photons with higher energies can be absorbed by subsequent cells with larger bandgaps which reduces thermalization (excess energy) losses.
+Finally as the thickness of the cell improves, also incomplete absorption losses decrease.*
+				-
 		- Intro
 			- Dhassler: past exam question about fuel cells which can use methane (CH4) and which can with adjustments, and which cant. #Hydrogen_EX
 			- Second question a graph of LCOE for PV and wind was given. #intro_EX